 In this fiercely competitive market, you should not stop at just meeting your customer’s expectations.
 Rather, you should go the extra mile to exceed expectations.
 But how to do so proactively, is one of the biggest challenges in customer service.

-This could be as small as sending a freebie to a slightly disappointed customer or extend the trial period for potential customers if they were unable to utilize the designated trial period fully.
+This could be as small as sending a freebie to a slightly disappointed customer or extending the trial period for potential customers if they were unable to utilize the designated trial period fully.

 If not, then you can politely say no to the customer and explaining them honestly that whatever they are demanding is not economically feasible for your business.
 In most cases, they will understand.